 How We Chose These Products

-First, we consulted with two medical experts to get more context on why humidifiers are important and compiled a list of the various characteristics that can make this purchase particularly useful, including smart technology, auto features, mist run time, and even the option to use essential oils.
-After researching dozens of models and doing a final quality check, we edited our list down to the options that also offered the sleekest, least clunky design.
-If a humidifier is going to be a daily fixture in your room, you’ll want it to blend in well, right?
+First, we consulted with two medical experts to get more context on why humidifiers are important and compiled a list of the various characteristics that can make this purchase particularly useful, including smart technology, auto features, and mist run time.
+After researching dozens of models and doing a final quality check, we edited our list down to the machines that also offered the sleekest, least clunky design.
+If a humidifier is going to be a daily fixture in your room, you’ll want it to blend in, right?

 Our Shopping Checklist

 The design for most humidifiers involves a water tank and a base of some kind.
 Beyond those basics is where function and form can hit their stride.
 Beginning from the top, a couple of design details to look out for include wider openings (to make water refills more effortless) and spouts that can rotate (to allow more flexibility when choosing where to direct the mist).
 As for water tanks, shapes can range from the standard round and rectangular to bolder silhouettes resembling water drops or even animals for the kid set.
 Generally speaking, these water tanks hold around 1 to 1.5 gallons of water.
 Finally, LCD screens and other settings are located on the base of most machines to help you personalize your humidification process.

 Cool vs. Warm Mist